dana-ross/danaross.dev/content/manager-readme.md

 I’ve been involved in volunteer animal rescue for about fifteen years, with a focus on socializing feral, shy, and abused cats.
 We have two cats of our own now, both formerly feral and both very cuddly and spoiled.

-I got my first programming job in 1999, and I’ve been in management roles for about seven years.
+I got my first programming job in 1999, and I’ve been in management roles since 2014.
 I spent over a decade in the web agency world.

 I grew up with Apple IIs and Commodore 64s, and I still love tinkering with vintage technology which you’ll often see behind me on Zoom calls in various states of disassembly.